DaisyFarns/fuzzy/README.md

 This is achieved by brute forcing SSH keys and fingerprints and then measuring their "quality" of it compared to the target.
-This is based an attention function, and a similarity matrix
+This is based an attention function, and a similarity matrix.

 The attention function makes the program focus on the first few and last few characters of the fingerprint, which are the ones people will be willing to